-- ii.
-Describe any variations in the standard(s) by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
-All CCDF providers are required to meet all health and safety requirements which include prevention and control of infectious diseases.
-License-exempt CCDF providers are monitored by Department of Defense or Tribal Organizations. - The Lead Agency must certify that the identified health and safety standard(s) is(are) in effect and enforced through monitoring.
-Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers. .
-Center-based care: OAC 340:110-3-280; OAC 340:110-3-281.4; OAC 340:110-3-294.
-Family Child Care Homes: OAC 340:110-3-85; OAC 340:110-3-88; OAC 340:110-3-90.
+- i.
+Provide a brief description of the standard(s).
+This description should identify the practices which must be implemented by child care programs.
+Center-based care, Community Hope Centers, and Family Child Care Home standards include prevention of and response to emergencies due to food and allergic reactions including specifically requiring parents to provide child health information upon enrollment that includes allergy information.
+Programs required to have access to life-threatening condition medication. - ii.
+Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.
+All CCDF providers are required to meet all prevention and response to emergencies due to food and allergic reactions.
+License-exempt CCDF providers are monitored by Department of Defense or Tribal Organizations. - iii.
+The Lead Agency must certify that the identified health and safety standard(s) is (are) in effect and enforced through monitoring.
+Provide the citation(s) for the standard(s), including citations for both licensed and license-exempt providers.
+Center-based care: OAC 340:110-3-281.1; OAC 340:110-3-281.4; OAC 340:110-3-295.
+Family Child Care Homes: OAC 340:110-3-85; OAC 340:110-3-88.
 Community Hope Centers: OAC 340:110-3-400.